 The reason many bees die off in this type of beekeeping is that the sprays that are used on the crops are deadly (as mentioned earlier).
 Billions of bees are dying worldwide because of chemical use.
 It’s also been found that bees can get lost and disoriented after being in contact with the chemicals, and if they don’t return to their hive within 24 hours, they die.

-This is because pesticides weaken their immune systems, create issues with their digestive systems, slowly harm their brains as well as the issues I mentioned previously.
-If you’re interested in learning more, you can read up on CCD (Colony Collapse Disorder) which has become an issue globally since it’s first reportings back in 2006.
+This is because pesticides weaken their immune systems, create issues with their digestive systems, slowly harming their brains as well as the issues I mentioned previously.
+If you’re interested in learning more, you can read up on CCD (Colony Collapse Disorder) which has become an issue globally since it’s first reporting back in 2006.